 1. URL: To connect your primary domain to a site, enter "www" in the text field.
 Otherwise, enter the subdomain you wish to create.

 That means that all websites in your nation are already attached to a domain.
-You will need to first create a new site.
+You will need to create a new site first.

 Congratulations!
 You're done and you do not need to read the rest of the instructions.